circuits/circuits/docs/source/dev/processes.rst

 - Ensure any new or modified code does not break existing unit tests.
 - Update any relevant doc strings or documentation.
 - Update the `Change Log <https://bitbucket.org/circuits/circuits/src/tip/CHANGES.rst>`_ updated.
-- Submit a `Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_.
+- Submit a `New Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_.

 Running the Tests